SierraSoftworks/voron-config/README.md

  - Smart Filament Sensor connected to the `DIAG_7` port on the Octopus.

+ - Chamber thermistor attached to `T0` on the Octopus (replacing the original hotend thermistor port).

 ### Host Configuration
 The BigTreeTech Pi starts off running the stock CB1 image, which I have then reconfigured fairly substantially.
 This includes at least the following: